watson-developer-cloud/conversation-connector/README.md

 }
 ```

-At run time, this response is converted to the correct format by the `normalize-conversation-for-<channel>` pipeline action.
-The specifics of the conversion depend on the channel:

-- For Slack, the generic response is converted into a single message that contains both text and attachments.
+For more information about the supported response types and how to specify them, see (COMING SOON: response types reference).

-- For Facebook Messenger, the generic response is converted into a series of separate message payloads, as required.
-(Facebook does not permit mixing certain response types in the same message.)
-These message payloads are then sent to the `multiple-post` action, which sends each message payload in a separate message, using either a `quick replies` array (for 11 or fewer elements) or the `generic` message template (in groups of 3 elements).
-For more information about the `generic` message template, see the Facebook [documentation](https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic).
+At run time, this response is converted to the channel-specific format by the `normalize-conversation-for-<channel>` pipeline action.
+If the response contains multiple media types or attachments, the generic response is converted into a series of separate message payloads.
+These message payloads are then sent to the `multiple-post` action, which sends each message payload in a separate message.

-*Note: Because a multimedia Facebook response is sent as multiple messages in rapid succession, network or server delays can cause them to arrive out of order.*
+*Note: When a response is split into multiple messages, the Conversation connector delivers these messages to the channel (Slack or Facebook Messenger) in sequence.
+It is the responsibility of the channel to deliver these messages to the end user; this can be affected by network or server issues.*

+### Native JSON format

+In addition to the generic JSON format, the Conversation connector also supports channel-specific responses written using the native Slack and Facebook Messenger formats.
+You might want to use the native JSON formats if you need to specify a response type that is not currently supported by the generic JSON format.

+You can specify native JSON for Slack or Facebook using the appropriate field in the dialog node response:

+- `output.slack`: insert any JSON you want included in the `attachment` field of the Slack response.
+For more information about the Slack JSON format, see the Slack [documentation](https://api.slack.com/docs/message-attachments).

+- `output.facebook`: insert any JSON you want included in the `message.attachment.payload` field of the Facebook response.
+For more information about the Facebook JSON format, see the Facebook [documentation](https://developers.facebook.com/docs/messenger-platform/send-messages/templates).

 ## Customizing the pipeline